anishrana2001/Prometheus/02 Installation of Prometheous/Lab.md

 chown prometheus:prometheus /var/lib/prometheus
 ```

-### Now, if we execute the below command, you will observe that your prometheous application is running.
+### Now, if we execute the below command, you will observe that your prometheus application is running.
 ```
 prometheus --config.file=/etc/prometheus/prometheus.yml
 ```